Recreational Boating Safety Handbook

 Coastal Inshore Waters refer to all coastal waters within 2 nm along the Victorian coastline.

-• For a full list, please refer to Safe Transport Victoria’s Victorian Recreational Boating Safety handbook.
+- For a full list, please refer to Maritime Safety Victoria’s Victorian Recreational Boating Safety handbook.

 Do we need a marine radio and what type do we get?

 A marine radio is required on all vessels when venturing into Coastal Offshore waters, with the exception of personal watercraft and kayaks/canoes.
-Refer to Safe Transport Victoria’s Victorian Recreational Boating Safety handbook.
+Refer to Maritime Safety Victoria’s Victorian Recreational Boating Safety handbook.

 Do we have to wear life jackets (PFD’s)?
 If so, what type?

 Under the new regulations, you may be required to wear a specified type of PFD when in an open area of a recreational vessel when the vessel is under way.
 Particular care should be taken to understand the concept of ‘heightened risk’ as outlined in the Boating Safety Handbook.
-During times of heightened risk, the requirements to wear PFDs are more stringent.
-Refer to Safe Transport Victoria’s Victorian Recreational Boating Safety handbook.
+During times of heightened risk the requirements to wear PFDs are more stringent.
+Refer to Maritime Safety Victoria’s Victorian Recreational Boating Safety handbook.

 Do we need flares, if so what type?